Category: Sleep

 All of us experienced nightmares at some point in our childhood.
 Usually, nightmares are an occasional thing.
 And they need a parent to be close to them, to hold them, and to keep them safe while they get rid of those awful fears.

-Moving Your Child To His Own Bed to Sleep
+Moving Your Child To Their Own Bed to Sleep

 Helping Young Children Sleep